sandstromviktor/em_mixture/README.md

-# em_mixture
+# Expectation Minimization (EM-algorithm)
-This repository works through the EM-algorithm on an gaussian mixture example.
+This repository works through the EM-algorithm on an gaussian mixture example using Baysian statistics.
+We try to estimate the probability of an unobserved Bernoulli random variable.
+See notebook